cjcook41/Modematching/README.md

 The code requires 2 things in the working directory:
 1. Input file titled `infile` containing job control
 2. Directory titled `datafiles` containing all of the necessary data files for the job you're running.
 More on this in the **Input File** section.

-3. Run the following commands from a python3 interpreter:
+Run the following commands from a python3 interpreter:
-* `from modematch import main'
+* `from modematch import main`
 * `main.RunJob()`

 ### Elastic Properties